beginning of content

 COVID-19 testing and reporting in Australia

 COVID-19 testing rules have changed in most states and territories.
-For example, you no longer need a PCR test to confirm a positive result from a rapid antigen test (RAT).
+For example, you no longer need a PCR test to confirm a positive result from a rapid antigen test (RAT) and you don’t need to report a positive RAT in most states.

 When should I get tested for COVID-19?